i05nagai/memorandum/language/english_speaking.md

         * They work in cubicles in an open-plan office.
 * per capita
     * With one for every 23 people, Japan has the highest number of vending machines per capita of any country
+    * A few years ago, the country surpassed some European countries in per capita GDP
 * dough
 * mold
     * shape